rosstewart/MutPred-PPI/README.md

-# GATMutPPI
+# MutPred-PPI

-Official repository for "Predicting interaction-specific protein–protein interaction perturbations by missense variants with GATMutPPI"
+Official repository for "Predicting interaction-specific protein–protein interaction perturbations by missense variants with MutPred-PPI"

 ## Overview

-GATMutPPI is a deep learning framework that predicts whether missense mutations disrupt protein-protein interactions.
+MutPred-PPI is a deep learning framework that predicts whether missense mutations disrupt protein-protein interactions.
 It combines structural information from protein complexes with sequence embeddings from protein language models to achieve high-accuracy predictions.

 **Key Features:**
 - Graph neural networks with attention mechanisms for structural analysis